Ashwinkolgaonkar/Ashwinkolgaonkar/README.md

 - 👋 Hi, I’m @Ashwinkolgaonkar
-- 👀 I’m interested in  front end web developement and .net
+- 👀 im a electronics and telecommunication engineer
-- 🌱 I’m currently learning reactjs,.net
 - 📫 How to reach me
 contact me : ashwinkolgaonkar@gmail.com